-In January 2013, Apogee reported the results of a NI 43-101 compliant independent feasibility study, which included the Updated Mineral Resource Estimation discussed above and additionally a Mineral Reserve Estimation which was prepared by TWP SudAmerica under the supervision of Professor J. Porter, FSAIMM, a qualified person as defined by NI 43-101, on the Pulacayo deposit located in southwestern Bolivia.
+In January 2013, Apogee disclosed according to the requirements of NI 43-101 an independent feasibility study, which included the Updated Mineral Resource Estimation discussed above and additionally a Mineral Reserve Estimation which was prepared by TWP SudAmerica under the supervision of Professor J. Porter, FSAIMM, a qualified person as defined by NI 43-101, on the Pulacayo deposit.